 22. Content with images gets double the comments.

 LinkedIn growth is similar to other trends when it comes to online content.
 People are just innately attracted to posts with more visuals.
 The latest blogging statistics show that 54% of bloggers include more than one image per post.
 For marketers, this means they should get media-heavy with their content while ensuring that performance isn’t hindered along the way.

 23. Content with videos is 5 times more likely to get comments.

 Images are a key piece of media when it comes to garnering comments.
 However, it’s videos that marketers should be after as these gain a much higher level of engagement.
+According to the latest video marketing statistics, 54% of consumers want to see more video-based marketing content.
 Of course, marketers should avoid adding videos that are too long.

 LinkedIn Growth Trends for Businesses